(844) 786-8229 info@quotacy.com

 Buying Life Insurance on Your Boyfriend or Girlfriend

-As stated above, unmarried couples in long-term relationships who want to purchase life insurance on one another will need consent from their partner.
+As stated above, unmarried couples in long-term relationships who want to buy life insurance on one another will need consent from their partner.
+You also may need to show proof of insurable interest to the life insurance carrier.

 Examples of insurable interest can include: